-She first began dedicating herself to songwriting while living in Ireland in 2010.
+Kaylee Elizabeth’s voice is soft but sure, warm but direct, and seasoned by time spent in Ireland studying traditional singing and years touring as half of the sister-brother duo The Native Sibling.
+Now based in Seattle, WA, she is striking out on her own with Playing With Fire, after first dedicating herself to songwriting while living in Ireland in 2010.
 “I was initially pulled to live there after years of listening to artists like Damien Rice, Lisa Hannigan, and Glen Hansard,” Kaylee Elizabeth says.
 “There was a quality to the music that resonated with me deeply and I was curious to be influenced by the culture and natural aesthetics of Ireland in my own writing.”
 While there, she studied sean-nós, the traditional Irish singing that uses melodies and vocal ornaments that influence her to this day.

 Soon after recording The Native Sibling’s last album, 2019’s Hammer is Heart, Kaylee Elizabeth began to work on songs that she knew early on were for a different project.
-She took advantage of this new beginning by intentionally approaching each element of the process from a different angle, starting with transitioning back to playing guitar instead of keys.
-“I thought back to when I began playing guitar my last year of high school.
+She took advantage of this new beginning by intentionally approaching each element of the process from a different angle, starting with transitioning to playing guitar instead of keys.
+“I thought back to when I began playing guitar as a teenager.
 It was very formative for me in my artistic expression and emotional release because I hadn’t studied the instrument in any formal way.
-I learned to listen and follow my curiosity with the instrument instead of overthinking things,” she says.
-“I wanted to give attention to the things that bring me joy.”
+I learned to listen and follow my ear instead of overthinking,” she says.
+“I wanted to nurture that initial joy in this project.”